ldaniels528/trifecta/README.md

 <a name="kafka-avro-module"></a>
 ##### Kafka &amp; Avro Integration

-_Verify_ supports Avro integration for Kafka.
+_Trifecta_ supports Avro integration for Kafka.
 The next few examples make use of the following Avro schema:

     {
         "type": "record",